RightScale-Services-Cookbooks/rsc_security_updates/README.md

 # Usage

+* This cookbook will allow security updates from upstream and also automatically installed if specified.
+Instructions for Ubuntu [here](https://help.ubuntu.com/12.04/serverguide/automatic-updates.html).

 # Attributes
 * "rsc_security_updates/security_updates"
 	* Enable repos to check for available updates?
 * "rsc_security_updates/apply_security_updates"
-	* "Automatically download and install new security updates?"
+	* Automatically download and install new security updates?

 # Recipes